Bereavement (Leave and Pay) Bill

 Overview

 This bill proposes to introduce a new statutory right to bereavement leave and pay for employees whose close family member has died.
-It aims to provide a minimum standard of support for employees during this difficult time, ensuring they can take time off to grieve without financial penalty.
+It aims to provide a minimum standard of support for employees during a difficult time.

 Description

-The Bereavement (Leave and Pay) Bill creates two new statutory entitlements:
+The Bereavement (Leave and Pay) Bill creates two key entitlements:

-Part 1 of the Schedule amends the Employment Rights Act 1996 to establish a right to bereavement leave.
-This leave will be at least two weeks and must be taken within 56 days of the family member's death.
-The Secretary of State will set out further details via regulations, defining "close family member," and outlining specific conditions and procedures for taking leave.
+Part 1 of the Schedule amends the Employment Rights Act 1996 to create a statutory entitlement to bereavement leave.
+This leave will be a minimum of two weeks and must be taken within 56 days of the family member's death.
+The Secretary of State will set the specifics through regulations, including defining "close family member" and detailing how the leave is to be taken.
+Employees on leave retain most employment benefits (excluding pay) and are entitled to return to a similar job upon their return.

 Government Spending